 Who do I contact for a course override?

-A course override is permission that lets the Registrar's Office add you to a course that you couldn't add on Quest.
+A Course Override Form is permission that lets the Student Service Centre (The Centre) add you to a course that you couldn't add on Quest.

 You must start by enrolling in an alternative course.
 There is no guarantee that an instructor or department/school will grant you a course override.